towolf/towolf.github.com/docs/PsychBasic/PsychTweak.markdown

 By default, PTB tolerates up to 100 nanoseconds aka 1e-7 secs of error.

-Some Intel Core i5 / i7 cpu's have been reported to exhibit errors of multiple microseconds, sometimes up to even over 10 microseconds\!
+Some Intel Core i5 / i7 cpu's have been reported to exhibit errors of multiple microseconds, sometimes up to even over 10 microseconds!

-PsychTweak\('ForwardTimejumpTolerance', secs\);
+PsychTweak('ForwardTimejumpTolerance', secs);

--- Allow system clock to report a time that is up to `secs` in the future, ie., for time to jump forward, without triggering any clock error handling.
+\-- Allow system clock to report a time that is up to `secs` in the future, ie., for time to jump forward, without triggering any clock error handling.
 Some broken or deficient computer hardware shows this misbehaviour and MS-Windows can't cope with it.
 Normally PTB would